bolderbrush10/SearchlightAssault/programmer-notes.md

 - Two searchlights have trouble targeting each other (Possibly because of raise / clear alarm "destroying" their targets)

+- Players right clicking to destroy a ghost searchlight can leave behind ghost signal-interfaces

 ## TODO's